jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 ## 12.0.8 (2015-04-20)

-The following items are new since Chef Server 12.0.7 and/or are changes from previous versions.
+The following items are new since CINC Server 12.0.7 and/or are changes from previous versions.
 For specific breakdown of updated components, refer to CHANGELOG.md

 * oc\_erchef
   * Server API Versioning is now enabled and current API version is `0`.